Cheebsta/HydroneerMods/HydroFishMod/readme.md

 The table will allow you to craft the rod, grinder, and scale.
 Select a recipe by clicking the rolodex.
 Drop the required items onto the table and then click on the table itself to spawn your item.

-If you pamphlet gets lost, or you'd like to spawn another table, you can press "P" to spawn another pamphlet.
+If your pamphlet gets lost, or you'd like to spawn another table, you can press "P" to spawn another pamphlet.